tedconf/js-crushinator-helpers/README.md

 ```

 ### align
 String.
-When cropping an image (including "best fit" cropping) it's sometimes useful to dynamically specify a dynamic start point for where the crop begins in addition to the standard pixel offset.
-The align option allows you to specify whether you want cropping to start at the `"top"`, `"bottom"`, `"left"`, `"right"`, or `"middle"` of the image.
+When cropping an image (including "best fit" cropping) it's sometimes useful to dynamically specify an image edge at which cropping should begin.
+Cropping may be aligned to the `"top"`, `"bottom"`, `"left"`, `"right"`, or `"middle"` of the image.

+The default alignment is `"top"` since this is best suited for cropping TED Talks images.

 Example: